-ESG integration: The Sub-Fund attaches great importance to thorough analysis in which ESG aspects are considered alongside financial factors in a holistic manner.
-Examples of this information include but are not limited to climate change, communities, customers, natural resources, pollution, waste, human resources, and stakeholders.

-Stewardship and engagement: The Sub-Fund engages in constructive dialogue with company management, regulators, interest groups, government representatives and peers, seeking to contribute to positive development and change.

-Investment restrictions and exclusions: The Sub-Fund identifies companies with a negative impact on the environment, society, and stakeholders, by excluding banned weapons from its investment universe.
+- ESG integration: The Sub-Fund attaches great importance to thorough analysis in which material ESG aspects are considered alongside financial factors in a holistic manner.
+Examples of this information include but are not limited to climate change, communities, customers, natural resources, pollution, waste, human resources, and stakeholders. - Stewardship and engagement: The Sub-Fund engages in constructive dialogue with selected companies, regulators, interest groups, government representatives or peers, seeking to contribute to positive development and change. - Investment restrictions and exclusions: The Sub-Fund identifies companies with a negative impact on the environment, society, and stakeholders, by excluding banned weapons and fossil fuels from its investment universe, as well as excluding gambling, military equipment, pornography, and tobacco.

-The Investment Manager incorporates ESG data and sustainability information into the due diligence and investment process - as appropriate for its strategy and asset class -to identify and manage risks and opportunities in relation to the portfolio and/or underlying holding.
+The Investment Manager incorporates ESG data and sustainability information into the due diligence and investment process - as appropriate for its strategy and asset class - to identify and manage risks and opportunities in relation to the portfolio and/or underlying holding.
 Material ESG and sustainability aspects are considered as factors alongside financial factors, in support of making better-informed investment decisions.